-Today is the anniversary of the birth of one of boxing’s singular champions, the greatest featherweight of all-time and a true original, Willie Pep.
-And while he passed on to the big squared circle in the sky back in 2006, he will never be forgotten and we are happy to take advantage of any excuse to pay tribute to Pep’s remarkable skills and ring record.
-When Guglielmo Papaleo finally retired in 1960, he had amassed an amazing 229 victories against only 11 defeats and one draw.
-It remains one of the most impressive records in all of pugilism, testifying to Pep’s astonishing talent.
+Pep passed on to the big squared circle in the sky back in 2006, but he will never be forgotten and we are happy to take advantage of any excuse to pay tribute to his remarkable skills and ring record.
+When Guglielmo Papaleo finally retired in 1960, he had amassed an amazing 229 victories against only eleven defeats and one draw.
+It remains one of the most impressive records in all of pugilism, testifying to Pep’s astonishing skill.

 And while in recent years the term “greatest defensive fighter of all-time” has been thrown around a fair bit and, for many, has become attached to the name of Floyd Mayweather Jr., those with some knowledge about that history know that if one man is to be deemed the best ever at the art of hitting without being hit, the name of that man is Willie Pep.
 Floyd is certainly worthy of consideration when it comes to discussing the most elusive pugilists to ever lace up the gloves, but there are great boxers and then there are true ring artists and boxing legends.
 Pep, needless to say, resides in the latter category.